Skip to main content

 When will my street have the overhead lines undergrounded?

 Please visit the UUP Undergrounding Map for up-to-date information on undergrounding projects.
-Please check back periodically, as the map is updated regularly.
+The map is updated regularly, so please check back periodically.

 My neighborhood is listed as “Identified in Master Plan.”
 What does this mean?